BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

     type: other
     start: 2025-03-09 23:59
     description: Deadline for datathon submissions on the leaderboard.
-  - title: "Practical wearables: overview and demonstration of equipment available at BMS-Lab"
+  - title: "Practical wearables: overview and demonstration of equipment available at BMS Lab"
     type: speaker
     start: 2025-03-10 12:45
     end: 2025-03-10 13:30
     location: Citadel T300
-    description: "Peter Slijkhuis will give an overview of equipment available at BMS-Lab, and how it can be useful for social science.
+    description: "Peter Slijkhuis will give an overview of equipment available at BMS Lab, and how it can be useful for social science.
 [Note: exact contents may still change]"
     tag: fin-talk
   - title: "Datathon: Team presentations"
     type: lectures